desmos-labs/desmos/docs/architecture/adr-022-per-subspace-token-factory.md

 // MsgBurnResponse defines the Msg/BurnResponse response type. message MsgBurnResponse {}

-// MsgSetBeforeSendHook is the sdk.Msg type for allowing the subspace treasury to
-// assign a CosmWasm contract to call with a BeforeSend hook. message MsgSetBeforeSendHook {
-  // Address of who is setting the hook. string sender = 1 [ (gogoproto.moretags) = "yaml:\"sender\"" ];

-  // Subspace id where the coin has been created. uint64 subspace_id = 2 [ (gogoproto.moretags) = "yaml:\"subspace_id\"" ];

-  // Coin denom.
-  string denom = 3 [ (gogoproto.moretags) = "yaml:\"denom\"" ];

-  // Address of the CosmWasm address that will be called. string cosmwasm_address = 4
-  [ (gogoproto.moretags) = "yaml:\"cosmwasm_address\"" ];
-}

-// MsgSetBeforeSendHookResponse defines the response structure for an executed
-// MsgSetBeforeSendHook message.
-message MsgSetBeforeSendHookResponse {}

 // MsgSetDenomMetadata is the sdk.Msg type for allowing the subspace treasury to set
 // the denom's bank metadata.
 message MsgSetDenomMetadata {